Writer |Performer |Educator

 ABOUT ME

-With roots in stand-up, improv, and sketch comedy, she infuses her writing with sharp wit, emotional depth, and a flair for the unexpected.
-Her stories often live at the intersection of feminism and magical realism, blending the domestic humor of Erma Bombeck, the mythic intimacy of Gabriel García Márquez, and the campy edge of John Waters.
+With roots in stand-up, improv, and sketch comedy, Theresa infuses her scholarship and screenwriting with sharp wit, emotional depth, and a flair for the unexpected.
+Her stories often live at the crossroads of feminism and magical realism, blending the domestic humor of Erma Bombeck, the mythic intimacy of Gabriel García Márquez, and the campy edge of John Waters.
+She creates bold, irreverent narratives that celebrate women’s resilience, joy, and delightful messiness.

 Writer